Recidiviste/dotfiles/.local/bin/README.md

 [mpd-control](https://github.com/Recidiviste/dotfiles/blob/master/.local/bin/mpd-control) is another control script used to change the state of mpd (next/previous song, stop, pause...) while notifying me.

+### myprogs
+* Type : `sh`
+* Dependencies : None

+[myprogs](https://github.com/Recidiviste/dotfiles/blob/master/.local/bin/myprogs) is a script that I use to check if all my programs are on my computer.

 ### newsboat-notifier
 * Type : `sh`
 * Dependencies : `dunst`, `xdo`